Final Fantasy VII: Ever Crisis

-is an upcoming role-playing video game developed by Applibot and published by Square Enix for Android and iOS.
-It forms part of the Compilation of Final Fantasy VII, a series of media spin-offs from the 1997 video game Final Fantasy VII.
+is a role-playing video game developed by Applibot and Square Enix, who also publishes it for Android, iOS and Windows.
+It forms part of the Compilation of Final Fantasy VII, a series of media spin-offs of the 1997 video game Final Fantasy VII.

-A single-player mobile experience, the game reimagines the timeline of Final Fantasy VII and the Compilation.
-It is scheduled for a worldwide release, beginning with a closed beta in summer 2023.
+It is a mobile gacha game that reimagines the timeline of Final Fantasy VII and the Compilation.
+It launched on September 7, 2023 for Android and iOS, followed by Windows via Steam on December 7 of the same year.

 Content

-Final Fantasy VII: Ever Crisis is a mobile game with loot boxes.
-Planned to be released in monthly episodic installments, the game retells events from the 1997 video game Final Fantasy VII, and all canon titles in the Compilation of Final Fantasy VII media franchise: the film Advent Children, and the video games Before Crisis, Crisis Core and Dirge of Cerberus.
+Final Fantasy VII: Ever Crisis is a mobile game.
+Planned to be released in monthly episodic installments, the game retells events from the 1997 video game Final Fantasy VII, and all canon titles in the Compilation of Final Fantasy VII media franchise, including the film Advent Children and the video games Before Crisis, Crisis Core and Dirge of Cerberus.
+The game also features an original storyline set 15 years before Final Fantasy VII, focusing on Sephiroth's past and three new characters, Glenn, Matt, and Lucia.
+The game borrows several presentational elements from the Final Fantasy VII Remake series.
 Chapters can be freely selected from a timeline, allowing players to jump between different entries in the series.
 The battle system draws from the original game's Active Time Battle system.
-The title will be free to play but will offer loot boxes that offer random selections of weapons and costumes.
+Character voices are only available in Japanese.
+The title is free to play, but offers loot boxes that include random selections of weapons and costumes.